-For the middle (instrumental) section, anyone not involved in playing a melody instrument can raid the kitchen to find baking tins, plates and spoons.
-Group 1 plays the baking tins, tapping with their spoons, and Group 2 plays on plates, in similar fashion.
+For the middle (instrumental) section, anyone not involved in playing a melody instrument can make improvised instruments from objects they find around them.
+Group 1 plays the more resonant 'instruments', with Group 2 providing 'drier; sounds.
 The groups can play along in alternate bars, imitating one of the rhythms they hear being played on the melody instruments.
 Younger, or less coordinated children can count the four beats, playing freely for the duration of the appropriate bar.
 Where physical response is slow, it is helpful if someone gives a signal to prepare the movement, in advance of the player’s entry.

 If children sing the "Goodbye!"
 (Part A1), they will enjoy the harmony created when another part sounds an F against the A of their "bye".
 These exclamations are cued in the vocal part, so that an adult can indicate where they should sung, or played.
 If you have a confident male vocalist to sing the middle section, it is nice to have a change of colour, brought about by resting the treble voices, at that point.